Sparse arrays (scipy.sparse)#

 7. dia_array: DIAgonal format

-To construct an array efficiently, use either dok_array or lil_array.
-The lil_array class supports basic slicing and fancy indexing with a similar syntax to NumPy arrays.
-As illustrated below, the COO format may also be used to efficiently construct arrays.
-Despite their similarity to NumPy arrays, it is strongly discouraged to use NumPy functions directly on these arrays because NumPy may not properly convert them for computations, leading to unexpected (and incorrect) results.
-If you do want to apply a NumPy function to these arrays, first check if SciPy has its own implementation for the given sparse array class, or convert the sparse array to a NumPy array (e.g., using the toarray method of the class) first before applying the method.
+Despite their similarity to NumPy arrays, it is strongly discouraged to use NumPy functions directly on these arrays because NumPy typically treats them as generic Python objects rather than arrays, leading to unexpected (and incorrect) results.
+If you do want to apply a NumPy function to these arrays, first check if SciPy has its own implementation for the given sparse array class, or convert the sparse array to a NumPy array (e.g., using the toarray method of the class) before applying the method.

 To perform manipulations such as multiplication or inversion, first convert the array to either CSC or CSR format.
 The lil_array format is row-based, so conversion to CSR is efficient, whereas conversion to CSC is less so.